 Being outside allows the kids to take in the fresh air and get some energy out so everyone is ready to relax once it’s time to come inside.
 Balls, bats, bikes, and trucks for getting dirty are all great examples of outdoor toys!

-There are rainy and chilly days while RVing fulltime that may keep kids inside.
-Having toys and games to keep everyone entertained and from going stir crazy is a must.
+Rainy and chilly days when you’re a full-timer can put a damper on some of the fun of your road trip.
+If you’re working remotely too, having toys and games to keep everyone entertained and from going stir crazy is a must.
 Books and legos are great for individual play while board games such as National Parks Monopoly are fun for the entire family.

 State Sticker Map